 It is not possible to predict how long a mass tort action will take.
 However, some experts predict that it could take two years before victims recover compensation.

 How Much Time Do I Have to File a Camp Lejeune Claim?

 Thanks to the Camp Lejeune Justice Act, anyone exposed to contaminated water at Camp Lejeune should currently be eligible to file a lawsuit, regardless of how long it has been since they lived there.

-However, a new time limit has been put in place of two years from the date the Camp Lejeune Justice act was signed, which means no more people will be able to claim compensation after August 10, 2024.
+However, a new time limit of two years from the date the Camp Lejeune Justice Act was signed has been put in place, which means victims will not be able to file a claim for compensation after August 10, 2024.

 We recommend that you contact a Texas Camp Lejeune lawsuit lawyer as soon as possible to take advantage of the momentum currently existing around this case.
 Every voice counts, and with your help, we hope to help all victims achieve the justice they deserve.